tkwonn/text-snippet/README.md

 - 8 characters length for the final hash
 - Total possible combinations: 64⁸ = 281,474,976,710,656

-With such a large number of possible combinations making collisions extremely unlikely, the implementation simply uses a database UNIQUE constraint without any additional collision handling logic.

 ## 🚀 CI/CD

 The project uses GitHub Actions to automate testing and deployment workflows with the following configurations: